 What do you think of when you think of Parisian food?
 Do you picture baguettes, macarons, croissants and other colourful pastries?

-Sadly, most of the above used to be off-limits to vegans with the French’s heavy helping of butter and Coeliacs couldn’t have any of the crusty bread of flaky pastries.
+Sadly, most of the above used to be off-limits to vegans with the French’s heavy helping of butter and coeliacs couldn’t have any of the crusty bread or flaky pastries.

 VG Pâtisserie offers vegans and coeliacs the chance to taste the many quintessential French treats.

 The counter inside VG Pâtisserie displays a huge variety of brightly coloured cakes, tarts and treats.
 Each delicacy is a piece of art.
 Much care has been taken to create these breathtaking masterpieces.

 Unsurprisingly, VG Pâtisserie can boast an impressive Instagram following.
 But what’s even more impressive is that each masterpiece tastes just as good as it looks.